Smoked Dry Rubbed Wings

 How to Make Smoked Dry Rubbed Wings

-2. Combine chili powder, paprika, cumin, onion powder, garlic powder, kosher salt, ground pepper, dried thyme, smoked hot paprika, and olive oil in a small bowl.
+In a small bowl, combine the chili powder, paprika, cumin, onion powder, garlic powder, kosher salt, black pepper, dried thyme, smoked hot paprika, and olive oil.
+Place the chicken wings in a large bowl and pour the seasoning mixture over them.

-4. Smoke the wings for about 1 hour or until they reach an internal temperature of 165°F on a digital meat thermometer.
+Smoke the wings for about 1 hour, or until they reach an internal temperature of 165°F when checked with a digital meat thermometer.

-5. Remove the wings from the smoker and crank up the heat to 450°F.
+Remove the wings from the smoker and set them aside.
+Increase the smoker temperature to 450°F.

 Chef Jenn’s Tips